5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Morning: Snorkeling at Two Step or Captain Cook Monument

-Today is all about the Kona Coast, and it starts with some of the best snorkeling in the Hawaiian Islands.
-You have two excellent options here, and both are in the Captain Cook area, about 20 minutes south of Kailua-Kona.
+Today is the Kona Coast and it starts with some of the best snorkeling in Hawaii.
+Two excellent options, both in the Captain Cook area, about 20 minutes south of Kailua-Kona.

 Two Step (Pae'a) at Honaunau Bay is my top pick for families.
-The entry is from a natural lava rock ledge with two flat "steps" into the water (hence the name).
-The reef is right there, just a few kicks from shore, and it is teeming with life.
-We have seen spinner dolphins, yellow tang, parrotfish, moray eels, and more sea turtles than I could count.
-The water is calm and clear most mornings, making it ideal for kids who are comfortable in open water.
+Entry is from a natural lava rock ledge with two flat steps into the water (hence the name).
+Reef is right there, a few kicks from shore, teeming with life.
+We've seen spinner dolphins, yellow tang, parrotfish, moray eels, and more honu than I could count.
+Calm and clear most mornings.
+Ideal for kids who are comfortable in open water.

-If your kids are stronger swimmers and you want a bigger adventure, consider booking a snorkel boat to Kealakekua Bay and the Captain Cook Monument.
-This marine preserve has some of the most pristine coral reef in Hawaii, and the water clarity is extraordinary.
-The bay is also historically significant as the site where Captain Cook first landed in Hawaii.
+If your kids are stronger swimmers and you want a bigger adventure, book a snorkel boat to Kealakekua Bay and the Captain Cook Monument.
+Marine preserve, some of the most pristine reef in Hawaii, water clarity is otherworldly.
+Historically significant - this is where Captain Cook first landed in Hawaii.

-Whichever you choose, get there early.
-Conditions are best before the wind picks up in the afternoon, and parking at Two Step fills fast.
-Lather up with that reef-safe sunscreen, snap your phone into its waterproof pouch, and get in the water.
+Whichever you pick, get there early.
+Conditions are best before the wind picks up in the afternoon and parking at Two Step fills fast.
+Reef-safe sunscreen, phone in waterproof pouch, in the water.
 Morning snorkeling on the Kona Coast is one of those experiences that reminds you why you schlepped all that luggage across the Pacific.

 Afternoon: Kona Coffee Farm Tour

-After snorkeling, dry off and head to one of the many coffee farms in the Kona Coffee Belt, a narrow strip of land on the slopes of Hualalai and Mauna Loa where the microclimate produces some of the most prized coffee in the world.
-The volcanic soil, afternoon cloud cover, and gentle slopes create perfect growing conditions.
+After snorkeling, dry off and head to one of the coffee farms in the Kona Coffee Belt - a narrow strip on the slopes of Hualalai and Mauna Loa where the volcanic soil, afternoon cloud cover, and gentle slopes create perfect growing conditions.

-Several farms offer tours and tastings, many of them free.
-Greenwell Farms is one of the largest and most established, with guided tours that walk you through the entire process from cherry to cup.
-Hula Daddy Kona Coffee is smaller and more intimate, with an emphasis on the science of flavor.
-Mountain Thunder is up in the cloud forest and feels like stepping into an entirely different ecosystem.
+Several farms offer tours and tastings, many free.
+Greenwell Farms is one of the largest and most established (since 1850), free guided tours daily 9 AM to 3 PM, walk you through cherry to cup.
+Hula Daddy Kona Coffee is smaller and more intimate with a focus on the science of flavor.
+Mountain Thunder is up in the cloud forest and feels like a different ecosystem entirely.

-Even if your kids could not care less about coffee (mine certainly did not at first), they love seeing the bright red coffee cherries on the trees, learning about the roasting process, and, on some farms, feeding the farm animals.
-And for the adults, sipping freshly roasted Kona coffee at the source, looking out over the slopes toward the ocean below, is one of those deeply satisfying travel moments.
+Even if your kids could not care less about coffee (mine certainly didn't), they love seeing the bright red coffee cherries on the trees, the roasting demonstration, and on some farms feeding the animals.
+For the adults, sipping freshly roasted Kona coffee at the source, looking out over the slopes toward the ocean, is one of those deeply satisfying travel moments.

 Pick up a bag or two to take home.
-Once you have had real Kona coffee from a small farm, the grocery store stuff will never taste the same.
+Once you've had real Kona from a small farm, the grocery store stuff will never taste the same.

 Evening: Manta Ray Night Snorkel

-This is the highlight of the entire trip for many families, and I am going to be honest: it sounds terrifying and it is absolutely, transcendently beautiful.
-Several operators run manta ray night snorkels from the Kona Coast, where you float on the surface with a lighted board while manta rays, with wingspans up to 12 feet, glide directly beneath you, feeding on the plankton attracted by the lights.
+The highlight of the entire trip for many families, and I will be honest: it sounds terrifying and it is absolutely, transcendently beautiful.
+Several operators run manta ray night snorkels from the Kona Coast.
+You float on the surface holding a lighted board while manta rays - wingspans up to 12 feet - glide directly beneath you, feeding on the plankton drawn by the lights.

-These are filter feeders, completely harmless, and they come so close you could reach out and touch them (please do not).
-The first time a manta swooped under my kids, they squealed through their snorkels so loudly I think fish three reefs over heard them.
-It is genuinely one of the most magical wildlife encounters you can have anywhere in the world.
+These are filter feeders.
+Completely harmless.
+They come so close you could reach out and touch them (please do not).
+The first time a manta swooped under the kids, they squealed through their snorkels so loudly I think the fish three reefs over heard them.
+Genuinely one of the most magical wildlife encounters anywhere on earth.

-Most operators require kids to be at least five or six and comfortable in the water.
-Life jackets and wetsuits are provided.
-Book well in advance because these tours sell out, especially during peak season.
-Choose an operator with good reviews, small group sizes, and a genuine commitment to the animals' wellbeing.
+Most operators require kids to be at least five or six and comfortable in water.
+Life jackets and wetsuits provided.
+Book well in advance - these sell out at peak.
+Choose an operator with good reviews, small group sizes, and a real commitment to animal welfare.

 Day 5: Kohala Coast Perfection and Departure